jbcodeforce/aws-messaging-samples/docs/activemq.md

     * Jolokia is not tied to ActiveMQ specifically and can work across different JMX-enabled applications.
 This makes it reusable.
     * Amazon MQ does not support Jolokia.

+## Code samples

+* [Point to point producer to consumer using JMS](./labs/ow-pt-to-pt-jms.md) running locally to start playing with Active MQ classic, or deploy the two apps and the Broker on Amazon MQ with AWS CDK as infrastructure as code.

 ## To address